itayg43/issue-tracker/README.md

 # Issue Tracker

 This app provides a streamlined and fully responsive interface for managing project issues, tailored for a team of coders.

-### Key features include:
+Key features include:

 * Dashboard: Overview of open, in-progress, and closed issues.

 * Issues Listing: Detailed list of issues with filter, sort, and pagination functionality.

-* Issue Details: Each issue has a specific details page with edit, delete, and assign user functionalities (for authenticated users only).
+* Issue Details: Each issue has a specific details page with edit, delete, and assign user functionalities.

 Stack: Next.js (TypeScript), NextAuth (Google Provider), Prisma (MySQL).